ExaWorks/job-api-spec/specification.md

 #### Tasks

+The `task` key contains the `executable` and `arguments` values from the `Jobspec` class and the `processCount` and `processesPerNode` values from the `ResourceSpec`.
 The value of the `tasks` key SHALL be a strict list which MUST define exactly one task.
 The list element SHALL be a dictionary representing a task to run as part of the program.
 A task descriptor SHALL contain the following keys: